guettli/usability/README.rst

 - the default action should be visible (for example the button which gets "pressed" if I hit ENTER)
 - ctrl-plus ctrl-minus should increase/decrease the text size in every application.

+Screenshots and anecdotes where software made me think.
+Thinking hurts - I want to avoid it.

 Things which could be improved (Ubuntu/Gnome)
 =============================================

 Nautilus images can not be displayed big.
 Too small for me: